WlarusFromDaSpace/cyberland-cli-python/README.md

 filter(content to be filtered) //This command adds the content to a .filters file or creates it if it doesn't exist

 filter_update() //updates the filter, runs automatically when the client is started or filter()is run.

+ansipost(path to file) //Converts an imagefile to ANSI and posts it to /i/.
+Smaller images, like 50x50, are preferred